collective/collective.developermanual/source/forms/schemas.rst

     schema = getUtility(IDexterityFTI, name=PORTAL_TYPE_NAME).lookupSchema()

 ...and then inspect it using the methods above.
+Note this won't have behavior fields added to it at this stage, only the fields directly defined in your schema.

 Field order
 ===========